Consumers want to connect with local businesses.

 - Decide which outlets to target based on your consumer demographic.
 96 percent of 18 to 25-year-olds and 87 percent of 55 to 66-year-olds check social media daily, so online platforms are a good place to start.

 - Draft a short press release.
 Include key events, details, and a URL for the backlink.

 - Don’t forget to include keywords in your press release, too.
 Ubersuggest can help you find relevant keywords.

 According to research, 94 percent of consumers have turned to a business directory at least once in the last year to learn more about a new company.

 For local link building opportunities, target directories and get your company listed.
 Popular business directories include:

 Want to find more local or niche directories?
 Google is your friend.
-For example, if you search “local small business directory Colorado,” the first link is to the Colorado Business Directory:
+For example, if you search “local small business directory Colorado,” one of the top organic search results is Colorado Enterprise Fund’s Small Business Directory:

 4. Create a Blog Covering Local Topics